core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    }
 ~~~~

-Note that when a topic-configuration changes, it may result in disruptions for the subscribers.
+Note that when a topic changes, it may result in disruptions for the subscribers.
 Some potential issues that may arise include:

 * Limiting the number of subscribers will cause cancellation of ongoing subscriptions until max-subscribers has been reached.
 * Changing the topic-data value will cancel all ongoing subscriptions.
 * Changing of the expiration-date may cause cancellation of ongoing subscriptions if the topic expires at an earlier data.

-### Updating the topic-configuration with iPATCH {#topic-update-resource-patch}
+### Updating the topic with iPATCH {#topic-update-resource-patch}

 A client can partially update a topic's configuration by submitting a partial topic representation in an iPATCH request to the topic URI.
-The iPATCH request allows for updating only specific fields of the topic-configuration while leaving the others unchanged.
+The iPATCH request allows for updating only specific fields of the topic while leaving the others unchanged.
 As with the PUT method, the parameters "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.

 On success, the broker returns a 2.04 (Changed) response and the current full resource representation.
 The broker only updates parameters that are explicitly mentioned in the request.